-A copy of the Notary Public Handbook, information regarding the qualifications and procedures you must follow to become a notary public, and Certificate of Acknowledgment and Jurat forms are all available on the Secretary of State's website at www.sos.ca.gov/business/notary/.
+The Notary Public Handbook, information regarding the qualifications and procedures you must follow to become a notary public, and certificate of acknowledgment and jurat forms are all available on the Secretary of State's website at www.sos.ca.gov/notary.
+There you also will find the Secretary of State's Notary Public Disciplinary Guidelines that assist administrative law judges, attorneys, notaries public, notary public applicants, and others involved in the disciplinary process.